 We manipulated female colour using non-toxic colour paint (Tim and Tess poster paint).
 We used 90 peacock blue and 105 carbon black paint for colouring blue and black respectively.
 We painted two blue bands on females matching the colour and brightness of the males (Figure 1c).
 In two separate experiments, we varied the position of the bands ─ in the first, the blue bands were applied in the same position as on the male (segments S8 and S9) but in the second experiment we painted the blue bands on segment S4.
 To control for the paint, we applied black paint over the natural black patches on the control females.

 We placed four damselflies (two males, one control female and one manipulated female) into an insect mating cage (58cm × 32cm × 34cm) at the edge of a pond and observed their behavioral interactions.
 We terminated a trial if a male successfully formed a tandem with a female or after 20 minutes if no tandem occurred.
-For each experiment, we performed 40 successful trials between 10 am and 4 pm when mating usually occurs in the field.
+For each experiment, we performed 40 successful trials between 10 am and 4 pm, when mating usually occurs in the field.
 We applied a chi-square test to compare the frequency of tandem pairs in each experiment.

 Results